How to Actually Track Your Finances

 Not what an app decides is important.

 If your goal is to reduce spending, track your expenses.
 All of them, including the small ones that feel harmless.
 If your goal is to save for something specific, track progress toward that number.
-If your goal is simply to understand where your money goes, start there and let the patterns reveal themselves.
+If you want to understand where your money goes, start there and let the patterns reveal themselves.
+Many people fail at tracking money because they try to track everything at once.

 Tracking only becomes sustainable when it serves a clear purpose.

 Defining a goal takes this one step further.
-Saying "I want to be better with money" sounds responsible, but it gives you nothing concrete to work with.
-Compare that to something specific: "I want to lower my monthly expenses by one hundred dollars."
+"I want to be better with money" sounds responsible, but it gives you nothing concrete to work with.
+Compare it to: "I want to lower my monthly expenses by $100."
 Now every entry has meaning.
 You know what you are working toward, and you know when you are getting closer or drifting away.

 Without a defined goal, tracking can feel endless.